Why It Works

-Try making rich cubes with demerara or turbinado sugar.
-Use vanilla extract for vanilla sugar cubes, or grind up some vanilla beans to make a more intensely vanilla cube.
-Mix a little orange blossom water, rosewater, or jasmine water with sugar, and you can have floral sugar cubes.
+Flavored sugar cubes are no harder than plain ones—and they're kind of a game changer.
+Use vanilla extract for vanilla sugar cubes, or grind up some vanilla beans to make a more intensely vanilla-flavored cube.
+Mix a little orange blossom water, rosewater, or jasmine water with sugar, and you can have floral sugar cubes, which are great for tea.
+Another option: flavor cubes with bitters for use in cocktails.

 1/4 cup sugar